Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Feifei Zhao} is currently an Associate Professor in the Brain-inspired Cognitive Intelligence Lab, Institute of Automation, Chinese Academy of Sciences (CASIA), China.
-She received the Ph.D. degree from the University of Chinese Academy of Sciences, Beijing, China, in 2019.
-Her current research interests include Brain-inspired Developmental and Evolutionary Spiking Neural Networks, Empathy driven AI Ethics and Safety. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Feifei Zhao} is currently an Associate Professor in the Brain-inspired Cognitive AI Lab, Institute of Automation, Chinese Academy of Sciences (CASIA), China.
+She also serves as the research fellow of Beijing Key Laboratory of Safe AI and Superalignment, and Beijing Institute of AI Safety and Governance, and Long-term AI, China.
+Her current research interests include Brain-inspired Developmental and Evolutionary Spiking Neural Networks, AI Ethics and Safety. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Hui Feng} received the Ph.D. degree from the University of Chinese Academy of Sciences, Beijing, China, in 2024.
-Her research interests include brain-inspired spiking neural network models for affective empathy and altruistic behavior. \end{IEEEbiography}
+Her research interests include brain-inspired spiking neural network models for emotional empathy and altruistic behavior. \end{IEEEbiography}